JamFfm/PHMeasureADS1115/README.md

 ## ADS1x15 Channel
 this is the channel you want to read.
 There are up to 4 channels called A0-A3.
-You have to connect nsor to the channel.
+You have to connect the sensor to the channel.

-There are some parameter to be select in the parameter section:
+## ADS1x15 Gain
+is is the amplifier of the ADS module.
+These are the selectible ranges:

+For example: Choose a gain of 1 for reading voltages from 0 to 4.09V.
+Or pick a different gain to change the range of voltages that are read:
+- 2/3 = +/-6.144V     we use 0 for this range
+-   1 = +/-4.096V
+-   2 = +/-2.048V
+-   4 = +/-1.024V
+-   8 = +/-0.512V
+-  16 = +/-0.256V
+See table 3 in the ADS1015/ADS1115 datasheet for more info on gain.

+## Data Types

-## Digit
+# Digit
 This shows the value of the MCP 3008 and runs from 0-1024.
 This is the basic of all measurement.

-## Voltage
+# Voltage
 This shows the calculated value of the Voltage measurement.
 Voltage = 5 / 1024.0 * Digit
 5 is the basic voltage of the Board
 This means 1024 digit is equal to 5V.

-## pH Value
+# pH Value
 This shows the calculated value of the pH measurment. phvalue = 7 + ((2.532 - voltage) / *0.1839* )
 As discribed above the *0.1839* has to be adopted in the code.